wellrestedphp/wellrested/README.md

 ### Routing

 WellRESTed's primary goal is to facilitate mapping of URIs to classes that will provide or accept representations.
-To do this, create a `Router` instance and load it up with some `Route`s.
-Each `Route` is simply a mapping of a URI pattern to a class name.
+To do this, create a [`Router`](src/pjdietz/WellRESTed/Router.php) instance and load it up with some routes.
+Each route is simply a mapping of a URI pattern to a class name.
 The class name represents the "handler" (any class implementing `HandlerInterface`) which the router will dispatch when it receives a request for the given URI. **The handlers are never instantiated or loaded unless they are needed.**

 ```php
 // Build the router.